CountESS-Project/CountESS/docs/getting-started/index.md

 [![Example 3 Image 4](img/example_3_4.png)](img/example_3_4.png)
 -->

-We configure the Variant Translator with our known reference sequence:
+We add a Variant Translator to our project, and configure it with our known reference sequence:

 ```
 ATGCTTTGTACGGGTGGTGCCCTGGCTTATCTATCTAGATCCGTCTCCGAGTCACGGTCGAATTTAGGTACTGCACTATCCTTTGAGGCGGGAAGGGCCACAAGGGCCGACCCTTGTCGGATAAAATTTGCTAAGAGGAAGGTCTAG